Hip Dysplasia In Dogs

 In more advanced, long-standing cases of hip dysplasia, some dogs will present with a narrowing of their stance to maintain balance and equilibrium.
 Along with atrophy of the hind-quarters, there can be a noticeable enlargement of the shoulder muscles as they compensate for the loss of strength and flexibility in the hip, spine and hind quarters.

-Despite these recognized symptoms and patterns of joint degeneration characteristic of CHD, there is significant variability in the progression and ultimate severity of the disease.
+Despite these recognized symptoms and patterns of joint degeneration characteristic of Hip Dysplasia, there is significant variability in the progression and ultimate severity of the disease.

-Once the diagnosis of canine hip dysplasia (CHD) is confirmed, you can decide the best-course-of-action for treating your dog.
+Once the diagnosis of canine hip dysplasia (CHD) is confirmed, you and your veterinarian can decide the best-course-of-action for treating your dog.

 Dog Hip Dysplasia Home Treatment

-Depending on the severity of your dog’s symptoms, these effective healing therapies can be done in the convenience of your home to bring long-term symptom relief to your furry home companion:
+Depending on the severity of your dog’s symptoms, home remedies for pet hip dysplasia can be effective therapies done in the convenience of your home environment to bring long-term symptom relief to your furry home companion.

 In addition to causing other canine health disorders like diabetes, obesity puts a lot of stress & strain on your dog’s joints, which can exacerbate a pre-existing condition like hip dysplasia or even cause CHD.
 Your dog should be fed a ‘species-specific’ diet with limited treats and table scraps to prevent unintended weight gain.